 In addition, a high power factor indicates that the different harmonic currents are low.

-The frequency converters' built-in DC coils produce a high power factor, which minimizes the imposed load on the mains supply.
+The built-in DC coils in the adjustable frequency drive produce a high power factor, which minimizes the imposed load on the line power supply.

 1.1.6 Safety Precautions